Screw the 9 to 5 grind...

 We saw the banking collapse in 2008.
 There are close to 16 million people who lost their jobs as a result and those jobs will never come back.

 Yet we have the same industry, the same economists, the same regulations, the same everything.
-I’m not making a judgement on it, just pointing out some simple facts.
+I’m not making a judgment on it, just pointing out some simple facts.

 There’s a Very Harsh Correction Coming

-But there is another industry that’s also due a very harsh correction.
+But there is another industry that’s also due to a very harsh correction.
 And that’s the whole ‘make money industry’ – the biz pop industry.

 It’s not sustainable to have an industry that has 10,000’s of people or even millions of people all trying to do the same thing – ‘get money’.
 What are they actually contributing and what value are they giving to society to get that money?

 There is where it gets scary.
 A fellow entrepreneur pointed this out a couple of years ago in Austin, Texas.
 A group of internet marketers were discussing this very problem.

 Even though there are a great many people in the industry with good intentions, the problem created by the majority trying to ‘get money’ without giving value to society in return has become epidemic.

 As a result, we have a situation where the industry is not sustainable.
 This may sound a little frightening and scary for those of us who make our living in this industry.